 The financial affairs of the District are subject to periodic compliance review by the Office of the State Comptroller to ascertain whether the District has complied with the requirements of various state and federal statutes.
 The financial statements of the District are audited each year by an independent public accountant.
 The last such audit covers the fiscal year ended June 30, 2021.
+The audited financial statements for the fiscal year ending June 30, 2022 are expected to be completed by December, 2022.
+A copy of such report is included herein as Appendix C. The audit for fiscal year ending June 30, 2022 is expected to be completed by year's end.

-A copy of such report is included herein as Appendix b.
-The full valuation of taxable real property in the District for 2021-22 is \$4,552,784,368.
+b.
+The full valuation of taxable real property in the District for 2021-22 is \$2,189,550,115.